daurham/job_prompt_helper/README.md

 # Job Prompt Helper 🚀

-A Chrome extension that helps you quickly access and copy common job application responses and personal information with a persistent floating panel.
+A Chrome extension that helps job seekers quickly access and copy their personalized job application responses and personal information with a persistent floating panel.

 ## ✨ Features

 - **Persistent Floating Panel**: Stays open while you work - won't close when clicking outside
-- **Quick Access**: Instantly find and copy job application answers
+- **Quick Access**: Instantly find and copy your job application answers
 - **Search Functionality**: Filter through prompts by typing keywords
 - **One-Click Copy**: Copy responses directly to your clipboard
 - **Auto-Focus**: Search input automatically focused when panel opens